Larry's Take on Gun Control and Violent Crime

 Isolated statistical snapshots may not be the best way to divine the relationship between lawful firearms ownership and violent crime.
 Why?
 Because a correlation between Phenomenon A and Phenomenon B does not necessarily imply causation.
 Does A cause B, or does B cause A?
 Or do the two have a common cause?

 There are many factors that influence published violent crime stats, including the ways that violent crimes are defined, as well as the proportion of unreported violent crimes.
 Both of these things vary from country to country.
-This makes direct international comparisons of violent crime rates difficult.
-The overall health of the economy is another factor that affects crime rates.
+This makes direct international comparisons of violent crime rates problematic.

 If we have a sufficiently large sample size, we can use statistical methods to tease out the effects of drastic changes in firearms laws on violent crime.
 But first, I'd like to mention two old sayings, starting with a quote from Mark Twain: